Categories

 Stir the roasted tomatoes.

 If you want to add spices – now is the time.
-I added a splash or two of olive oil, vinegar, sauteed minced garlic (or use dried minced garlic) and chopped fresh parsley.
+(I don’t add any if I’m going to freeze the sauce.
+See my comment in the comments section below.)
+If I’m going to use the sauce for dinner and I want to, I might add a splash or two of olive oil, vinegar, sauteed minced garlic (or use dried minced garlic) and chopped fresh parsley.

 A few optional ingredients.